As federal earmarks return, most Texas Republicans abstained from bringing home the bacon

 While the majority of Texas Republicans protested the practice, the two members who were most successful at bringing home the bacon for their constituents are Republicans — U.S. Reps.
 Tony Gonzales of San Antonio and Dan Crenshaw of Houston.

-Despite having the second-largest population of any state and around 9% of the country’s people, Texas received less earmark funding than smaller states like South Carolina and Alabama — states where Republican senators on the chamber’s appropriations committee helped amass $378 million and $542 million, respectively.
+Despite having the second-largest population of any state and around 9% of the country’s people, Texas received less earmark funding than smaller states such as South Carolina and Alabama — states where Republican senators on the chamber’s appropriations committee helped amass $378 million and $542 million, respectively.

 Another GOP-led state that beat out Texas in earmark funding is Missouri with $311 million.
 Of the approximately $9.7 billion in earmarked funds, Texas will receive around 3%.